bkrepp-ctps/mde-prototype-python/README.md

 ## Prototype #3

 This prototype is an attempt to use the __keplergl__ library to render maps.
-While __kelpergl__ was found to be able to render a map of the TAZes very swiftly (in about 5-6 seconds of wall-clock time), it was not able to render the model network links at all.
+While __kelpergl__ is able to render a map of the TAZes in less than 6 wall-clock seconds, but it was was not able to render the model network links at all.
 An attempt to do so only produced a "blank map canvas".
 (Neither the IPython notebook containing the prototype code nor the IPython kernel running the notebook crashed or hung, however, so subsequent work was possible.)

 Respectfully submitted,